tukuri/AVR-Processor-Design-in-VHDL/README.md

 # AVR-CPU-Design-in-VHDL

 Designed and implemented an 8-bit CPU for Atmel AVR microcontroller, which is able to perform most of the instructions (including multi-cycle instructions) on the AVR instruction set and also meets the specifications of the AVR instruction set.
-The Atmel AVR is an 8-bit RISC Harvard architecture microcontroller.
+Program memory access units, Data memory access units, program memory, and data memory were also implemented.
+Note that the Atmel AVR is an 8-bit RISC Harvard architecture microcontroller.

 The control unit contains a state machine to decode the instructions that take different number of cycles.
 While *most* of ALU instructions take single cycle, most of Load/Store and PUSH/POP instructions take 2 cycles.